 For one thing, if you own the premium versions of Windows 7 — Windows 7 Home Premium, Windows 7 Professional, Windows 7 Ultimate—as well as Windows 8 Pro with Media Center or Windows 8.1 Pro with Media Center... say goodbye to Media Center.
 Microsoft is going to install its own DVD-playing app into Windows 10 to replace it: the Windows DVD Player app, which (due to licensing fees) costs $14.99.
 (Just download the free VLC app instead.)
 Likewise, Windows 7 desktop gadgets will be uninstalled.
 And the Windows 7 versions of Solitaire, Minesweeper, and Hearts that came with Windows 7 will also vanish, to be replaced with new versions of those apps with Windows 10.

 Finally, Microsoft will uninstall, then reinstall, your antivirus application.
 If your subscription is out of date, however, only Microsoft’s own subpar antivirus app, Windows Defender, will be installed.
 Be sure and check this after upgrading, though Microsoft should also warn you if anything is amiss via its fly-in notifications.
 I found that my antimalware solution and firewall survived the upgrade process just fine, but the firewall was turned off.
+Windows Defender should enable both a firewall and antivirus solution if both are missing.

 Some additional assembly required